 Having the right partner for your paper scanning project can determine the success of your project.
 However, the task of finding a partner can be daunting.
 Read our guide on things you should consider and questions you should ask when you're searching for a partner, such as "what kind of technology do they have?" and "what kind of experience do they have on similar projects?".

-Deciding to scan your microfilm is a big step forward, but how long does a microfilm scanning project take?
-Learn the timeline factors that affect a project, including quantity and type of paper records, your indexing specifications, and the project's complexity.
+Choosing to scan your paper records is a big decision, but how long does a paper scanning project take?
+Learn some timeline factors that will affect your project, including the quantity and type of paper records, your indexing specifications, and the project's complexity.
 Three example projects are also illustrated to help you get a feel for what it takes!

-Do you have questions about microfiche scanning?
-Here are our 6 most frequently asked questions that we answer for you, including "which type of microfiche do I have?" and "what does the microfiche scanning process look like?"
+Do you have questions about paper scanning?
+Here are our 5 most frequently asked questions that we answer for you, including "how much does paper scanning cost?" and "what does the paper scanning process look like?"

 Choosing to scan your microfiche is a big decision, but how long does a microfiche scanning project take?
 Learn some timeline factors that will affect your project, including the quantity and type of microfiche, your indexing specifications, and the project's overall complexity.
 Three example projects are also illustrated.

 Are you wondering if it's time to digitize your microfilm?
 There are six signs indicating you should scan your film, including deterioration, not having a backup recovery dataset, and illegible images.

 Should you have your records digitized on-site (at your office) or sent off-site (to a scanning company's facility)?
 Before jumping into a decision, consider the various factors including transportation, cost, speed of the project, and available resources.